atreyad/starter-academic/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2022-07-01"
   date_end = ""
-  description = "I organized the workshop around presentations from scholars such as Raman Uppal and Philipp Krüger"
+  description = "I obtained a  £1,500 bursary to organize a workshop around presentations from scholars such as Raman Uppal and Philipp Krüger."

 [[item]]
   organization = "Edinburgh College of Arts, Humanities and Social Sciences"